3DPrintings

 2. Complexity

-Metal 3D printing enables the creation of complex geometries that would be impossible or highly impractical with traditional manufacturing methods.
+This process enables the creation of complex geometries that would be impossible or highly impractical with traditional manufacturing methods.
 This includes intricate internal structures, lattice designs, and organic shapes.

 3. Sustainability